SolaceProducts/event-management-agent/README.md

 * Users can discover Solace PubSub+ and Apache Kafka brokers event flow data
   - Users can discover Solace PubSub+ queues and subscriptions
   - Users can discover Apache Kafka topics and consumer groups
+* Users get discovered data in the form of JSON files separated by entity types
 * The Event Management Agent architecture is currently in the form of Java packages

 On the roadmap:
+* Support for Confluent and MSK flavours of Apache Kafka
 * The Event Management Agent has an open source plugin framework
 * Support additional Solace PubSub+ and Apache Kafka event broker authentication types in the form of plugins such as basic authentication, certificates, Kerberos, etc.
 * Collection of topics from events flowing though Solace PubSub+ brokers
-* Import discovered data in the Solace PubSub+ Event Portal
+* Import discovered data into the Solace PubSub+ Event Portal
+* Export discovered data as AsyncAPI specifications
 * Addition of the infrastructure needed for the Event Management Agent to be a true open source project
-* Additional support to more broker types
 * Discovery of Apache Kafka connectors
 * Discovery of schemas from schema registries
 * Introduction of a UI for the Event Management Agent
-* Export discovered data as AsyncAPI specifications
-* Support for Confluent and MSK flavours of Apache Kafka
+* Additional support to more broker types
+* Event Management Agent Docker images
+* Event Management Agent executables

 ## Running the Runtime Agent